ROCm/instinct-docs/docs/data-science/hipGRAPH.md

 # hipGRAPH

-hipGRAPH enables GPU accelerated complex networks and graphs, along with a suite of graph algorithms.
+hipGRAPH enables GPU accelerated complex networks and graphs, and contains a set of well-known graph algorithms.
 This library, built on top of ROCm™, enables you to build, analyze, and otherwise manipulate complex graphs on AMD Instinct™ GPUs.

 hipGRAPH is currently in an Early Access state and is intended as a preview to the production ready release planned for later this year.